Tendinopathy: Pathophysiology

-As of 2016, the pathophysiology of tendinopathy is poorly understood.
-While inflammation appears to play a role, the relationships among changes to the structure of tissue, the function of tendons, and pain are not understood and there are several competing models, none of which have been fully validated or falsified.
-Molecular mechanisms involved in inflammation includes release of inflammatory cytokines like IL-1β which reduces the expression of type I collagen mRNA in human tenocytes and causes extracellular matrix degradation in the tendon.
-In a 2020 systematic review, it was noted that while various inflammatory markers were present in two thirds of the reviewed articles, the heterogenicity of data and lack of comparable studies meant no conclusion about a common pathophysiology from this systematic review.
+As of 2016, the pathophysiology of tendinopathy was poorly understood.
+While inflammation plays a role, the relationships among changes to the structure of tissue, the function of tendons, and pain are not understood.
+Several models are proposed, none of which have been fully validated or falsified.
+Molecular mechanisms involved in inflammation include release of inflammatory cytokines such as IL-1β which reduce the expression of type I collagen mRNA in human tenocytes and cause extracellular matrix degradation in the tendon.
+A 2020 review noted that while various inflammatory markers were present in two thirds of the reviewed articles, data heterogeneity and lack of comparable studies prevented any conclusion about a common pathophysiology.

-There are multifactorial theories that could include: tensile overload, tenocyte related collagen synthesis disruption, load-induced ischemia, neural sprouting, thermal damage, and adaptive compressive responses.
-The intratendinous sliding motion of fascicles and shear force at interfaces of fascicles could be an important mechanical factor for the development of tendinopathy and predispose tendons to rupture.
+Multifactorial theories include tensile overload, tenocyte-related collagen synthesis disruption, load-induced ischemia, neural sprouting, thermal damage, and adaptive compressive responses.
+The intratendinous sliding motion of fascicles and shear force at interfaces of fascicles could predispose tendons to rupture.

-The most commonly accepted cause for this condition is seen to be an overuse syndrome in combination with intrinsic and extrinsic factors leading to what may be seen as a progressive interference or the failing of the innate healing response.
-Tendinopathy involves cellular apoptosis, matrix disorganization and neovascularization.
+The most commonly accepted cause is an overuse syndrome in combination with factors leading to what may be seen as a progressive interference or the failing of the innate healing response.
+Tendinopathy involves apoptosis, matrix disorganization and neovascularization.

-Classic characteristics of "tendinosis" include degenerative changes in the collagenous matrix, hypercellularity, hypervascularity, and a lack of inflammatory cells which has challenged the original misnomer "tendinitis".
+Classic characteristics include degenerative changes in the collagenous matrix, hypercellularity, hypervascularity, and a lack of inflammatory cells, which has challenged the misnomer "tendinitis".

-For chronic tennis elbow, histological findings include granulation tissue, microrupture, degenerative changes, and there is no traditional inflammation.
-As a consequence, "lateral elbow tendinopathy or tendinosis" is used instead of "lateral epicondylitis".

-Examination of pathologic tennis elbow tissue reveals noninflammatory tissue, so the term "angiofibroblastic tendinosis" is also used.
+For chronic tennis elbow, histological findings include granulation tissue, microrupture, degenerative changes, but without traditional inflammation.
+As a consequence, "lateral elbow tendinopathy or tendinosis" replaces "lateral epicondylitis".
+Examination of pathologic tennis elbow tissue reveals noninflammatory tissue, elevating the term "angiofibroblastic tendinosis".

-Cultures from tendinopathic tendons contain an increased production of type III collagen.
+Cultures from tendinopathic tendons contain increased type III collagen.

 Longitudinal sonogram of the lateral elbow displays thickening and heterogeneity of the common extensor tendon that is consistent with tendinosis, as the ultrasound reveals calcifications, intrasubstance tears, and marked irregularity of the lateral epicondyle.
-Although the term "epicondylitis" is frequently used to describe this disorder, most histopathologic findings of studies have displayed no evidence of an acute, or a chronic inflammatory process.
-Histologic studies have demonstrated that this condition is the result of tendon degeneration, which causes normal tissue to be replaced by a disorganized arrangement of collagen.
+Although the term "epicondylitis" is frequently used to describe this disorder, most histopathologic findings of studies displayed no evidence of an inflammatory process.
+Histologic studies demonstrated that this condition is the result of tendon degeneration, which causes normal tissue to be replaced by a disorganized collagen arrangement.
 Therefore, the disorder is more appropriately referred to as "tendinosis" or "tendinopathy" rather than "tendinitis".

 Colour Doppler ultrasound reveals structural tendon changes, with vascularity and hypo-echoic areas that correspond to the areas of pain in the extensor origin.

 Load-induced non-rupture tendinopathy in humans is associated with an increase in the ratio of collagen III:I proteins, a shift from large to small diameter collagen fibrils, buckling of the collagen fascicles in the tendon extracellular matrix, and buckling of the tenocyte cells and their nuclei.